Sexual Assault

 Consent is the cornerstone of healthy and respectful relationships.
 True consent is enthusiastic, informed, and freely given without manipulation, pressure, or fear.
 If consent is absent, withdrawn, or coerced, any sexual activity that occurs is a violation.

 Survivors of sexual assault often face immense emotional, psychological, and physical challenges.
-Many experience feelings of shame, guilt, fear, or self-blame - all of which stem from cultural victim-blaming narratives rather than the survivor’s actions.
+Many experience feelings of shame, guilt, fear, or self-blame.
 It is crucial to affirm that sexual assault is never the victim’s fault.
 Responsibility always lies with the perpetrator.

 Healing from sexual assault is not linear and looks different for everyone.
 Some survivors may find empowerment through sharing their stories, seeking therapy, or joining support groups.
 Others may choose silence or alternative paths.
 All responses are valid.
 Our community’s role is to listen, believe, and support survivors unconditionally.